-Guide To The Secrets Of Walleye Fishing In Delaware
+Walleye Fishing In Delaware

 Walleye prefer moderately deep lakes with gravel, rock or sandy bottoms.
 It is found primarily in cold water lakes but has proven to survive in warmer impoundments.
 It is prized for its great tasting filets.
+The purpose of this page is to share basic information about walleye, saugeye and sauger fishing and identify popular walleye waters in the state.

 Delaware offers anglers the opportunity to target walleye in select lakes and rivers, providing an exciting fishing experience for those seeking this prized game fish.
 Although walleye populations in the state are not as abundant as in some other regions, there are still notable opportunities to catch these elusive fish.